karjain/Traffic-sign-classification/README.md

 #Capsule Neural Networks
-This repository contains the implementation of the Capusle Network Neural Network(https://arxiv.org/abs/1710.09829)
+<h5>This repository contains the implementation of the Capusle Neural Network (https://arxiv.org/abs/1710.09829) </h5>

 # Instructions